Ibaad13/nees-guided-virtual-anchors/README.md

 - The novelty claim (analyzing this specific feedback-loop mechanism in VA literature) is stated as an observation from the related work I've reviewed so far, not a verified, exhaustive priority claim.
-- One reference in the paper's bibliography is only partially verified (confirmed content/title, not independently confirmed venue/year against the primary source) — flagged as such in the paper itself rather than presented as fully checked.
 - The IMU-drift robustness discussion in the paper is an **analytic bound** from the simulation's own noise parameters, not a separately measured quantity — the README and paper both say so explicitly rather than blurring the two.

----

-## 6. On Priority and Reuse of This Work

-I want people — professors, reviewers, other students — to be able to see what I actually did here, in enough depth to evaluate the contribution.
-I also don't want to pretend a README can do something it can't: **there is no wording that technically prevents someone from reading this page and reimplementing the idea.** That's true of research generally, not a gap specific to this repo, and I'd rather say that plainly than write something reassuring but false.

-What actually *does* establish priority, in order of how much it matters:

-1. **A dated, public trail of the work.** This repository's commit history, and (once posted) a preprint, are both time-stamped evidence of when this idea existed in this specific, developed form — with math, working results, and analysis — not just as a one-line idea.
-Priority disputes in research are resolved by "who published/timestamped it first and most concretely," not by who kept it secret longest.
-2. **A preprint (e.g. arXiv) once the paper is far enough along.** This is the standard mechanism the academic community actually trusts for priority — more than a GitHub timestamp alone.
-3. **Standard copyright**, which already applies automatically to this README's text, the figures, and (once released) the code — no registration needed.
-It protects *this specific expression* of the work (the writing, the exact figures, the exact code), not the underlying method as an abstract idea.
-That's how copyright works everywhere, not a weakness of this particular repo.
-4. **Citation norms.** If you use ideas, figures, or results from this repository or the associated paper, please cite it — a formal citation (BibTeX) will be added here once the paper has a DOI/arXiv ID.

-If you're evaluating this project (e.g. as a professor or reviewer) and want early access to the implementation ahead of the code release, please reach out directly rather than asking for it to be posted early — contact details below.

 ---